Verified Barcode Labels and QR Code Labels

-At Coast Label we are able to print a wide array of QR code labels and barcode labels including static barcodes (such as a UPC barcode on consumer products), consecutively numbered barcodes, and labels with two-dimensional (2D) barcodes.
+At Coast Label we are able to print a wide array of 1D and 2D barcode labels including static barcodes (such as a UPC barcode on consumer products), consecutively numbered barcodes, and labels with QR codes.

 Our combination of specialized equipment, software, and expertise sets us apart.
 We are one of the few label companies that have invested in a TruCheck® barcode verification system.
 TruCheck® provides an ANSI grading score to insure that our barcodes are scannable and meet or exceed the industry standards (Case Study: ANSI Graded Barcodes).

-Beyond the barcode data, we view the label from a holistic viewpoint.
-For example, what good is the print if it doesn’t hold up to your usage needs?
+Beyond the barcode and serialization, we view the label from a holistic viewpoint.
+For example, what good is the print and data, if it doesn’t hold up to your usage needs?
 Coast Label has the correct face stocks, adhesives, and protective lamination combinations to provide you with the right balance of function, tractability, and durability to meet any asset label requirements.
-The benefit of having us handle your barcode label and QR code label needs is complete customization.
-Whatever your needs are for your labels, we can manufacture them.
+The benefit of having us handle your barcode label and QR code label needs is complete customization and more importantly a solutions partner who knows what questions to ask.